cloudflarearchive/Cloudflare-Tools/cloudflare/readme.txt

 * Optimization of your server database

-* Better protection as spammers from your WordPress blog get reported to CloudFlare (coming soon)
+* Better protection as spammers from your WordPress blog get reported to CloudFlare

 THINGS YOU NEED TO KNOW: